 In some cases, particularly in Jewish cultures, a fruit or gourmet basket is greatly appreciated by a family who is receiving out-of-town guests during the mourning period.
 This type of gift does double-duty, delivering your condolences while helping to care for and nurture family and friends.
 Also, take a look at our Suggestions for Writing Card Messages page.

-While many of us think of flowers to express sympathy, plants are a perfectly lovely - and lasting - way to show you're thinking of them.
-A beautiful way to express your condolence and compassion with a plant; plants can be enjoyed for months to come.
+While many of us think of flowers to express sympathy, sympathy plants are a perfectly lovely - and lasting - way to show your support to a grieving family.
+Plants can be enjoyed for months, even years, after a funeral and can stand as a remembrance to the lost loved one.

 Keep in mind that a sympathy arrangement doesn't necessarily have to be dark and somber.
 During this difficult time, you can help remind the family to celebrate the life that was lived.
 Flowers add fragrance, color, and beauty to an otherwise somber atmosphere and provide a comforting diversion.
 An arrangement filled with springtime colors - pink, yellow and lavender are a lovely reminder of hope and rebirth.